Wildlife

 Diet and habitat

-Agoutis favour wooded environments concealing themselves at night in hollow logs.
+Agoutis favour wooded environments, concealing themselves at night in hollow logs.
 They feed on fallen fruit, leaves and roots.

-Green iguana
+Green Iguana

 Scientific name: Iguana iguana